Coder-Jay00/auratherapycare-v1/START_HERE.md

 ## 🆘 Having Issues?

 ### Can't Login?
-- Make sure you're using the exact credentials (copy-paste them)
+- Contact your system administrator for credentials
-- Email:
+- Ensure you're using the correct email format
-- Password:
+- Check that credentials are configured properly

 ### Not Seeing Data?
 - The app comes pre-loaded with 5 test customers and sample sessions